top of page

 This video offers a glimpse into the vision for the future of St. Anthony of Padua.
 Through these renderings, we hope to share the beauty, purpose, and sacred space we are working to build together as a parish community.

-Please note that these are architectural renderings.
 Final designs, materials, and details may evolve as plans are refined and construction progresses.

 With your support, this vision will become a reality.